Flyers’ comeback falls short as Penguins win 4-2 to push series back to Pittsburgh

 The last time the Flyers swept a series was way back in 1995, when they won four straight to oust the New York Rangers in the Eastern Conference semifinals.
 They will have to wait at least another round to break that drought.

-Despite another raucous crowd at Xfinity Mobile Arena, the Flyers were handed a 4-2 loss by the Pittsburgh Penguins, cutting into their lead in the best-of-seven series, which now stands at three games to one.
+Despite a raucous crowd at Xfinity Mobile Arena, the Flyers were handed a 4-2 loss by the Pittsburgh Penguins, cutting into their lead in the best-of-seven series, which now stands at three games to one.
 Dating back to the regular season, it snapped a six-game winning streak for the hometown team.

 Knowing their playoff lives were on the line, Pittsburgh came out and played a smart first period, shutting down the Flyers’ speed — except for Owen Tippett — and taking a 1-0 lead on a power-play goal by none other than Sidney Crosby.